 Quicktime | .mov |

-You can then simply use the path of the video to display in Presenter.
-Presenter uses two special “virtual” folders:
+Enter the video’s path in Presenter.
+Presenter uses two virtual folders:

 The video is resized to entirely cover the available space while preserving its aspect ratio.
 If it does not match the aspect ratio of its container, the video will be clipped.